Randy Scharien, Associate Professor, ICE-lab Director

 Parnian (MSc. in Geological Remote Sensing, Azad University of Isfahan, Iran) conducted master’s thesis research on the application of remote sensing data in groundwater exploration.
 She employed optical remote sensing data, elevation data (Aster DEM), as well as several hydrological and geophysical methods to identify potential well locations in the Borkhar area in central Iran.
 Parnian began a PhD project focused on Arctic sea ice hazard monitoring using satellite remote sensing data in the fall of 2017.

-Aikaterini is a first year PhD student in Microwave Remote Sensing, working on sea ice classification using Synthetic Aperture Radar (SAR) data.
+Katia is a PhD student in Microwave Remote Sensing, working on sea ice classification using Synthetic Aperture Radar (SAR) data.
 Her research aims to evaluate the use of polarimetric SAR features for assessing the contribution of scattering mechanisms for sea ice type discrimination and evolution.
-Aikaterini’s main focus is on the upcoming launch of the RADARSAT Constellation Mission (RCM) in 2018, which establishes a new era for SAR based Arctic marine environmental monitoring.
+Katia’s main focus is on the upcoming launch of the RADARSAT Constellation Mission (RCM) in 2018, which establishes a new era for SAR based Arctic marine environmental monitoring.

 Sasha’s thesis research investigated linkages between the extent of melt ponds on sea ice to winter (pre-melt) sea ice roughness and thickness, for improved understanding of sea ice structure and melting processes.
 Her work contributed to the growing body of literature on the parameterization of melt pond fraction in sea ice-climate models.
 She also investigated the utility of polarimetric synthetic aperture radar parameters for distinguishing major sea ice types (first-year ice, deformed first-year ice and multiyear ice) during the advanced melt season.
 This research contributes to improved satellite based sea ice awareness for safe marine navigation and ecosystem preservation through disaster prevention.